 The BU Consortium

-- Support the continued education of all practitioners, including district members and Wheelock faculty, through the planning and enactment of targeted professional development.
+- Support the continued education of all practitioners, including district members and BU Wheelock faculty, through the planning and enactment of targeted professional development.

 - Oversee the development and administration of the Consortium Grants Program.